tmatsuzawa2/badger-buddy/README.md

 ![iteration_1_reset_password_4](/readme_images/iteration_1_reset_password_4.png)

+### Anonymity, Search Function
+Please note that features implemented in iteration 3 are not included in this walkthrough, though the instructions are well explanatory.
+Pleae feel free to test around those features!

-Congradulation :tada: you have finished the walkthrough in iteration 2!
-Thanks for spending the time reading this document, I really appreciate it!
+**Congradulation :tada: you have finished the walkthrough!
+Thanks for spending the time reading this document, I really appreciate it!**